OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/linking.md

     msg.sender.transfer(address(this).balance);
   }

-  // To be run during update, ensuring it can never be called again function setOwner(address _owner) public {
+  // To be run during upgrade, ensuring it can never be called again function setOwner(address _owner) public {
     require(owner == address(0));
     owner = _owner;